Menu

 Music

-In Music this term, children will use the song 'Happy by Pharell Williams' as a focus for their learning.
+In Music this term, children will use the song 'You've got a friend' as a focus for their learning.
 They will learn how music and songs are composed with different voices, singing different parts.
 I'm sure the children will really enjoy this unit with such an up-beat and modern song as their focus.

 Spanish